edge-ml/python/README.md

 ```

 ### Retrieve Project
-This functionality is commonly applied if you would like to train a machine learning model from edge-ml.
+This functionality comes in handy if you would like to train a machine learning model from edge-ml data.
 ```python
 import edgeml